 - Name is the identifier for the project that will appear in the current project explorer and in many other windows and reports throughout the software.
-This field is required and cannot contain any of the following characters: \ / : " \ ? < > |. - Description and Remarks can contain more detailed notes or information about the project.

-- Proprietary Label can contain a copyright or distribution statement, if desired.
-This label may appear in the footer of some reports generated in XFMEA/RCM++/RBI or MPC. - Project Category allows you to assign a project category that can be used to filter the projects displayed in the project list and in many other windows throughout the software.
+This field is required and cannot contain any of the following characters: \/: " ? <> |. - Description and Remarks can contain more detailed notes or information about the project. - Proprietary Label can contain a copyright or distribution statement, if desired.
+This label may appear in the footer of some reports generated in XFMEA/RCM++ or MPC. - Project Category allows you to assign a project category that can be used to filter the projects displayed in the project list and in many other windows throughout the software.

-In XFMEA/RCM++/RBI, this tab also contains:
+In XFMEA/RCM++, this tab also contains:

 - FMEA Structure determines how the software will display the effect and cause records in the FMEA hierarchy.
-This is applicable only in XFMEA/RCM++/RBI.
-(See Choosing the FMEA Structure in the XFMEA/RCM++/RBI documentation.) - Select Profile from Library displays a list of all profiles that have been defined in the active library.
+This is applicable only in XFMEA/RCM++.
+(See Choosing the FMEA Structure in the XFMEA/RCM++ documentation.)
+Note that this option is not available when you have opened the window from the Manage Projects window and you are working with properties for multiple projects. - Select Profile from Library displays a list of all profiles that have been defined in the active library.
 When you choose a profile from the list, all of the configurable settings for the project will be set/reset based on the settings that have been predefined for that profile.
 If you are editing a project, the current profile is shown in brackets.
-(In a secure database, the ability to add and edit a profile is available only for users with the "Manage profiles and templates in XFMEA/RCM++/RBI" permission.)
+If there is a mismatch in drop-down values or scales between the original profile and the new profile, you will be given an opportunity to specify replacement values to be used.
+(In a secure database, the ability to add and edit a profile is available only for users with the "Manage profiles and templates in XFMEA/RCM++" permission.)